michaelfranzl/no.php/README.md

 * Content types (HTTP payload) without discrimination
 * Redirects (internal redirects are rewritten to relative URIs)
 * Multipart content type
+* Cookies (with conversion of the backend domain to the no.php host)

 Does not support (or not tested):